RayHightower/rayhightower.github.octo-broken/source/_posts/2014-09-23-rubycaribe-ruby-gets-hotter-in-january.markdown

 ###Bonus: OpenROV
 {% imgcap right /images/openrov_rubycaribe.jpg OpenROV.
 Linux and Node.js. %}
-You and your RubyCaribe colleagues will hack together on [OpenROV](/blog/2014/06/16/citizen-science-with-openrov/), an open source underwater robot running Linux and Node.js.
+[OpenROV](/blog/2014/06/16/citizen-science-with-openrov/) is an open source underwater robot running Linux and Node.js.
+During two evening sessions, you and your RubyCaribe colleagues will hack on and explore OpenROV.
 The best developers are polyglot, right?
-On Friday afternoon, we will grab a boat for live ocean testing with a few OpenROVs.
-If you ever wanted to experiment with Node.js and IoT, RubyCaribe offers a great opportunity.
+On Friday afternoon, we will grab a boat for live ocean testing with a few OpenROV units.
+If you ever wanted to experiment with Node.js and IoT, RubyCaribe offers a great opportunity in a fun way.

 ###University Collaboration
 On Saturday, the final day of RubyCaribe, we will visit the [University of the West Indies at Cave Hill](http://www.cavehill.uwi.edu/).
 Faculty and students from the UWI community will demo their work with solar energy and other areas touched by software.
 Who knows, maybe you’ll give a lightning talk about something you learned at RubyCaribe!